pentestjosh/cuckoo-web/README.md

-# cuckoo-web
+# A Guide to Installing Cuckoo with a web interface and secure web deployment
-A Guide to Installing Cuckoo with a Web Interface (DONE)
+Basic install guide for cuckoo and a Windows 7 VM created
 # TO DO:
-nginx to forward web interface (DONE - need to add to guide)
+nginx (DONE - need to add guide)

 https